rd-alliance-ddri/research-data-switchboard/README.md

 	$ nohup java -jar harvester_rda-1.0.1.jar >/dev/null 2>&1 &
 	$ nohup java -jar harvester_rda2-1.0.0.jar >/dev/null 2>&1 &

-To check harvesting processes, please execute
+To check harvesting processes, please execute:

 	$ ps aux | grep harvester

 Each harvester will create a folder in the working directory, where data and status file will be stored.
-After harvesting process will be finished, you will be able to run importing process
+After harvesting process will be finished, you will be able to run importing process.

 Compiling and run importers
 ---

-Importers can be run in any order.
-The RDA and Dryad data will be imported into first Neo4J instance (localhost:7474) while CERN data will be imported straigth into second instance (localhost:7476).
+Importers can be run in any order as soon as harvesting process for that importer will be finished.
+The RDA and Dryad data will be imported into first Neo4J instance (localhost:7474) while CERN data will be imported straight into second instance (localhost:7476).

-To compile and run all importers, please execute
+To compile and run all importers, please execute (from v2 folder):

 	$ cd src/Importers/import_cern/
 	$ mvn package